Boolean Compressed Sensing and Noisy Group Testing: Main Result: Achievable bound

 To simplify the exposition we introduce some further notation.
 As pointed out earlier, the matrix $\emb{X}_S$ is formed from rows indexed by the set $S$.
 For any $2$ sets $S_i$ and $S_j$, we define $S_{i,j}$, $S_{i^c,j}$, and $S_{i,j^c}$ as the overlap set, the set of indices in $S_j$ but not in $S_i$, and the set of indices in $S_i$ but not in $S_j$, respectively.
 Namely,

-Now define the error event $E_i$ as the event that a set which differs from the defective set $S_1$ in exactly $i$ items is more likely to the decoder.
+Now define the error event $E_i$ as the event that a set which differs from the defective set $S_1$ in exactly $i$ items is selected by the decoder.
 The probability of such an event is denoted $P(E_i)$.
-In other words,
+The event $E_i$ implies that there exists some set which differs from the defective set in $i$ items and is more likely.
+Hence,

-The probability $P(E_i)$ can be written as a summation over all inputs $X_{S_1}$ and all test outcomes $Y^T$
+The probability $P(E_i)$ can be written as a summation over all inputs $\emb{X}_{S_1}$ and all test outcomes $Y^T$